 How to prepare before the power goes out

-Besides getting your home ready for winter before the temperature drops, there are a few more things you can do to make sure your home is always prepped for a blackout.
+Besides getting your home ready for winter before the temperature drops, there are a few more things you can do to make sure your home is always prepped for a winter power outage.

-If you live in a rural area or a community that’s prone to prolonged power outages, investing in a gas generator can make things a little easier when it comes to keeping some lights on, charging your phone, running a space heater, and preventing costly food spoilage by keeping your fridge and freezer on while the power is out.
-Plus, having an alternative heat source like a fireplace, wood stove, or kerosene heater can keep you nice and warm — but make sure you learn how to safely operate your generator or heat source before firing it up.
+If you live in a rural area or a community that's prone to prolonged power outages, it's wise to invest in a gas generator to keep some lights on, charge your phone, run a space heater, and prevent costly food spoilage by keeping your fridge and freezer on while the power is out.
+Plus, having an alternative heat source like a fireplace, wood stove, or kerosene heater can keep you nice and warm — but make sure you learn how to safely operate your generator or heat source before firing it up to reduce the risk of carbon monoxide poisoning.

 Quick tip: If you've recently installed an electric garage door opener or another system that relies solely on electricity, learn to operate it manually before a power outage.

-In the event of a blackout, you’ll want to have access to at least three days’ worth of supplies for each member of your household (including pets).
-Keep a well-stocked winter storm emergency kit on hand and store it where you can easily track it down in the dark.
+In the event of a power outage, you'll want to have access to at least three days' worth of supplies for each member of your household (including pets).
+Keep a well-stocked winter storm emergency kit on hand with plenty of LED flashlights and spare batteries and store it where everyone can easily track it down in the dark.

 Putting together your emergency kit?
 Check these items off your list: